Dozodouzo/supybot-git/README.md

   been changed.
 Notably there are new commands to create and destroy repositories.
-Several command have been renamed, most to repo\* names like repoadd, repolog, repolist in an attempt to make them easy to remember and less likely to clash with other plugins.
+Several command have been renamed, most to repo\* names like repoadd, repolog, repolist in an attempt to make them easy to remember and less likely to clash with other plugins. rehash has been dropped in favor of `reload git`.
 * The logging has been fixed, upstream is broken and does not respect configuration.
 Added stacktraces to some exception handling.
 * Backwards compatibility has been dropped: GitPython 0.1 is not supported,